Skip to content

 Mini-FAQ

-• How long should it be? — About 0.05–0.1 λ at your lowest frequency, usually 1–14 m.
+• How long should it be? — About 0.05–0.10 λ at your lowest frequency is a useful starting point, usually 1–14 m across HF depending on the band.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.